Memorization Dynamics in Knowledge Distillation for Language Models: Identifying features associated with student memorization

 We find that this procedure results in the memorization of four new examples, consistent with observations in prior work~\citep{privacy_onion,borkar2025privacyrippleeffectsadding}.
-However, the overall number of memorized examples drops dramatically from 1,698 to four (a reduction of 99.8\%).
-This suggests that \textbf{identifying and flagging potentially memorized examples prior to distillation can substantially reduce overall memorization in the student model.}
+However, the overall number of memorized examples drops dramatically from 706 to four (a reduction of 99.4\%).
+This suggests that removing memorized examples can substantially reduce overall memorization during distillation.